Opdivo Precision Cancer Medicine Improves Outcomes in Advanced Liver Cancer

 Results from the CheckMate 040 clinical trial have been reported and found that Opdivo (nivolumab), an immuno-oncology drug which acts by modulating the immune system, produces durable responses with long-term survival rates in patients with liver cancer, regardless of whether or not patients were infected with Hepatitis B or C.

-Liver cancer, or hepatocellular carcinoma (HCC), is the second most common cause of cancer-related deaths worldwide.1,2 The prognosis for patients with advanced liver cancer is poor,2 and the multikinase inhibitor, Nexaver, has been the only approved treatment, until the recent approval of Stirvaga.3,4
+Liver cancer, or hepatocellular carcinoma (HCC), is the second most common cause of cancer-related deaths worldwide.
+(1,2) The prognosis for patients with advanced liver cancer is poor, and the multikinase inhibitor, Nexaver, had been the only approved treatment until recently.
+(3,4)

-Opdivo is a programmed-death-1 (PD-1) immune checkpoint inhibitor that is designed to use the body’s own immune system to help restore the anti-cancer immune response.5 It restores T-cell-mediated anti-cancer activity so that the T cells recognize and attack cancer cells.5
+Opdivo is a programmed-death-1 (PD-1) immune checkpoint inhibitor that is designed to use the body’s own immune system to help restore the anti-cancer immune response.
+It restores T-cell-mediated anti-cancer activity so that the T cells recognize and attack cancer cells.
+(5)